fforootd/venoMS/content/Structure elucidation/Method.md

 +++

 ##### Sample preparation
-The lyophilized spider venom ion was dissolved in H₂O/MeCN 3:1 + 0.05% TFA to a concentration of 1 μg/μl.
+The lyophilized spider venom was dissolved in H₂O/MeCN 3:1 + 0.05% TFA to a concentration of 1 μg/μl.
 Reference compounds were dissolved in H₂O/MeCN 3:1 + 0.05% TFA to a concentration of 10 μg/ml.
 All samples were stored at –20 °C prior to their use.

 ##### Instruments
 The UHPLC-ESI-MS and MS/MS experiments were performed on a Dionex UltiMate 3000 HPLC instrument (Thermo Scientific, Germering, Germany) equipped with an autosampler, a pump and a diode-array detector (DAD) of the same producer series.
 The UHPLC system was connected to a QExactive Orbitrap FT mass spectrometer (Thermo Scientific, Waltham, MA, USA) equipped with an HESI source.